 Eventually life got really busy (we started having kids by the bucket loads) and I worked hard at building my business.
 It just took too much time to write, upload, and design a webpage.
 In 2008, I discovered blogging.
 I enjoyed the new twist and the new forum.
 No longer a slave to monthly writings and deadlines, I now blog, update and write as things pop across my "make-believe" editor's desk.

 theMangoTimes continues to be a place for me to poke fun where I deem appropriate.
 I offer comments on a few of my favorite topics including: my parents, my childhood, television, candy, old friends, ridiculous church behavior, faith-less phariseeism, dopey homeschoolers, and anyone that let's a cat sleep in their bed.
 I will tell you the funny stuff that the kids say and we’ll try to encourage you to read, watch a movie, or try something I liked.

 One last fact…I don’t like mangos.
 I like coconuts, pineapples, papayas, passionfruit, kiwi, and any other tropical fruit that goes into a drink…but I’ve never been fond of the mango – they are too bitter or something.
 It works for my blog, but don’t buy me one thinking I’ll be excited.
 I won't.

-Feel free to send in your thoughts or comments on the Contact Us button above.
+Feel free to send in your thoughts or comments on the Let's Connect button above.
 I love hearing from my readers.

 Quietly making noise,